 was "all business" said Rick Cole, as a tune up for the IRA.
 Tyee

 The 1968 VBC with a cameo by Conibear.
-Out of the sixties came some of the strongest bonds of fellowship among the men - bonds that exist just as strong today.
+Out of the sixties came some of the strongest bonds of fellowship among the men; bonds that exist just as strongly today.
 Tyee Photo.

 The VBC officers, left to right Rick Cole, Glen Bowser, Brad Thomas, Larry "Feed" Johnson, and Mike Buse.
 "Feed" got his nickname from the enormous amounts of food he could consume and maintain his weight.
 That could not be said about all of the residents of Conibear Shellhouse; Vic and Bonnie - the cooks in the kitchen hired by the VBC - are legendary among the men who lived there.
 Bonnie made the "best sticky rolls ever" said one.